 "I had never experienced anything like that before.
 It was very private, with exceptional space, design and personalised service," says Doronin.
-"In Sanskrit, Amanpuri means 'place of peace', and this perfectly captures the feeling when you visit this amazing property, which is still one of my favourites in the Aman portfolio."
+"In Sanskrit, Amanpuri means 'place of peace', and this perfectly captures the feeling when you visit this amazing and resorts in 20 countries, and counting.
+Aman Nai Lert in Bangkok is slated to open in 2023, along with the launch of Aman's new sister brand, Janu, with destinations in Tokyo, Montenegro and Saudi Arabia's AlUla.
+Plans have also been announced for Aman Beverly Hills in Los Angeles, which will be set among 3.25 hectares of botanical gardens.